AlejandroPerezB2B/Granada/README.md

 FlatlineCriterion = 5;
 ```

-This corresponds to a continuous flat period of at least 5 seconds.

-Line-noise-based channel detection is disabled.

-Each participant may retain a different number of EEG channels.
-Temporal correspondence across participants does not require identical channel sets.

 The function stores the complete original channel-location structure before removing any channel:

 ```matlab
 EEG.etc.triad_asr_cleaning.originalChanlocs
 ```

-This information will later be used to interpolate rejected scalp channels before ICA.

 ### Artefact Subspace Reconstruction